-All scaffolding used on the project will meet the requirements established in Subpart L of OSHA 29 CFR 1926.
-Each contractor using scaffolds must designate a scaffolding competent person to direct and supervise the erection and dismantling of all scaffolding on the project, only qualified/competent personnel are allowed to modify scaffolding systems.
+All scaffolding used on the project will meet the requirements established in 29 CFR 1926 Subpart L. Each subcontractor using scaffolds must designate a scaffolding competent person to direct and supervise the erection and dismantling of all scaffolding on the project; only qualified/competent personnel are allowed to modify scaffolding systems.
 Scaffolding will be inspected daily by the competent person prior to use and the tag signed at the time of inspection.
 Each trade using the scaffold must designate a competent person and they must inspect the scaffold daily prior to any person from that trade using the scaffold.
 One of the following color-coded scaffold tags will be attached to each scaffold: